erwin-zulfikar/quotes-app/README.md

 # quotes-app
-Application to scraping data from quotestoscrape.com
+Application To Scraping Data From quotestoscrape.com